 Then settle in for a home-cooked feast, announced by the ringing of the Old Danville Firehouse Bell promptly at 7:30.
 The Kentucky Proud® menu features zesty, slow-smoked BBQ sandwiches with Parmesan-roasted potatoes, coleslaw, farm-fresh sides and homemade pie; vegetarian meals are available with advance notice.
 Relax and enjoy your meal in the lovely, shaded courtyard while Miss Charlotte sings folk songs on the patio, continuing a popular tradition of more than fifty years.
 You can also visit the Palace of Sweets, serving many flavors of hand-scooped ice cream, the perfect treat to enjoy on a summer’s evening.

-After the show, ready to rest after an exciting day, head back to downtown Danville and retire to Danville Loft, an apartment whose high Palladian windows overlook beautiful Main Street.
-The perfect stay for a couple or family group, Stay Over Danville features gorgeous honey-colored wood flooring, a sleek modern kitchen and a distinctive iron spiral staircase.
+After the show, ready to rest after an exciting day, head back to downtown Danville and retire to The Danville Loft, an apartment whose high Palladian windows overlook beautiful Main Street.
+The perfect stay for a couple or family group, The Danville Loft features gorgeous honey-colored wood flooring, a sleek modern kitchen and a distinctive iron spiral staircase.
 The master bedroom features a king bed and the second bedroom a queen bed.

 Enjoy the view of Main Street from the built-in window seats or curl up with a good book in the reading nook at the top of the stairs.
 Then tuck yourself in for the night, knowing that on this day you’ve made memories that will last a lifetime.